The Chart for Healthpeak Properties Inc. (PEAK) Is Flashing Mixed Signals

 PEAK’s Market Performance

-PEAK stocks went down by -2.06% for the week, with a monthly drop of -0.35% and a quarterly performance of -2.87%, while its annual performance rate touched 0.68%.
-The volatility ratio for the week stands at 1.93% while the volatility levels for the past 30 days are set at 1.90% for Healthpeak Properties Inc..
-The simple moving average for the period of the last 20 days is -2.19% for PEAK stocks with a simple moving average of -1.25% for the last 200 days.
+PEAK stocks went down by -3.25% for the week, with a monthly drop of -5.63% and a quarterly performance of -5.28%, while its annual performance rate touched -2.91%.
+The volatility ratio for the week stands at 3.34% while the volatility levels for the past 30 days are set at 2.26% for Healthpeak Properties Inc. The simple moving average for the period of the last 20 days is -4.43% for PEAK stocks with a simple moving average of -4.34% for the last 200 days.

 Analysts’ Opinion of PEAK